Our Team

 Lisa’s interest in paediatrics stems from her previous experiences both as a Summer Camp Counsellor and as a Certified Strength and Conditioning Specialist where she worked with youth athletes of various ages and skill levels to help improve their performance in sport.
 Lisa continues to find joy in the paediatric population now working with infants, toddlers, children and adolescents on a daily basis.
 She has experience working with children with both neurological or genetic conditions, as well as musculoskeletal or orthopedic conditions.
 She loves coming to the clinic every day to see the smiling faces of her clients, while they work towards reaching their goals.

-When not treating clients, Lisa has taken on a leadership role at Butterfly Paediatric Therapy, helping to mentor our physiotherapists and set them up for success.
+When not treating clients, Lisa has taken on leadership roles at Butterfly Paediatric Therapy, helping to mentor our physiotherapists and set them up for success.
 She continues to assist with the growth and function of our clinics on a daily basis to ensure families feel welcome and comfortable in our space as they enter the doors.
 Lisa enjoys spending time in the community making connections with other healthcare providers as well as educating families on our services and the importance of paediatric care.

 Physiotherapist